zahrabakhshalizadeh/maryrosecook.com/_posts/2015-03-21-git-from-the-inside-out.md

 ~/alpha $ git add data
 ```

 The `git add` command creates a blob object that contains the content of `data/number.txt`.
-And it adds an index entry for `data/number.txt` that points the blob.
+It adds an index entry for `data/number.txt` that points at the blob.
 This is the index after the `git add` command is run a second time:

 ```
 data/letter.txt 2e65efe2a145dda7ee51d1741299f848e5bf752e
 data/number.txt 274c0052dd5408f8ae2bc8440029ff67d79bc5c3
 ```

-Notice that, though the user ran `git add data`, only the files in the `data` directory are listed in the index.
+Notice that only the files in the `data` directory are listed in the index, though the user ran `git add data`.
 The `data` directory is not listed separately.

 ```bash
 ~/alpha $ printf '1' > data/number.txt